Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 Explore opportunities to grow, build connections, and create change.

 Effective differentiated instruction is critical to student success, yet it can be difficult to develop and implement.
 Given the diversity of today’s classrooms and the variability of in-person, hybrid, and online learning, how can teachers provide instruction that offers equity, access, rigor, and engagement for all of their students?

 Differentiated Instruction Made Practical provides targeted professional development that enables teachers to differentiate instruction as part of their daily classroom routines.
 The program is based on a four-step decision-making framework and structured classroom routines rooted in research on student cognition and motivation.

 Over the course of seven modules, you’ll learn the agile thinking you need to analyze problems of student learning and effectively differentiate instruction within a range of time and curriculum constraints.

 Students come to the classroom with diverse experiences, understandings, interests, strengths, and needs.
 Differentiated Instruction Made Practical will teach you the why and how of building differentiated instruction into your daily teaching habits and routines.

-Course content includes both theory and practice, with an emphasis on sustainability for instructors and engaging, flexible, deep, and durable learning for all students.
-Through videos, readings, personal reflection, and online forums, you'll experience differentiated instruction for yourself as well as learn methods for implementing it in your own classroom.
+Course content includes theory and practice, emphasizing sustainability for instructors and engaging, flexible, deep, and durable learning for all students.
+Through videos, readings, personal reflection, and online forums, you'll experience differentiated instruction for yourself and learn methods for implementing it in your classroom.